The pension calculation uses the following information: - The employee's pensionable earnings

 - Pensionable Pay = £2000

-- The employee contribution rate is 5%, but we need to reduce this by 20% to get the actual employee contribution rate deducted in payroll
+- The employee contribution rate is 9%, but it reduces by 20% to get the actual employee contribution rate

 - Employee contribution: 7.2% of £1480 = £106.56